ailinzi/xianlinzi/Beginners-Guide.md

 Chia is a new type of cryptocurrency that is based on the capacity of pre-stored random-looking data that the user creates and stores in files called _plots_.
 With Chia a very low resource-intensive process checks plot files for _proof of space and time_.
 This makes Chia very fast and green.
 It is an improvement over proof of work blockchains, which rely on fast graphic cards and custom machines doing millions of calculations per second and wasting a lot of electricity.
 Chia also has many improvements to scripting, scripting environment, cryptography, usability, and scalability, and aims to be a simple, secure, and powerful blockchain.

 The Chia software is made up of several parts called _daemons_.
 Each daemon does different things.
-The main ones important to beginners are:
+The daemons important to beginners are:
 * node - This syncs your computer with the blockchain
 * farmer - The farmer sends out proof requests to the harvester
 * harvester - The harvester checks your plots to see if they satisfy the proof.
 If you have the best proof, you win coins.